 What are my Territory of Puerto Rico Military and Veterans Parks and Recreation Benefits?

-Discounts for Veterans and their Dependents at Puerto Rico National Parks and Recreation Areas: Veterans, their Spouses and minor and/or disabled Children shall be entitled to a discount of 10% from the individual fee charged when visiting or soliciting services in areas belonging to National Parks such as beaches, zoos, aquariums, vacation centers and camping areas, as well as any other recreational area.
+Discounts for Veterans and their Dependents at Puerto Rico National Parks and Recreation Areas: Veterans, their Spouse and minor and/or disabled Children are eligible for a 10% discount on fees charged in Puerto Rico parks, such as beaches, zoos, aquariums, vacation centers, camping areas, as well as recreational areas.
 This benefit is transferable to the Surviving Spouse and to the minor and/or disabled Children upon the death of the Veteran.

 What are my Territory of Puerto Rico Military and Veterans Miscellaneous Benefits?

 Puerto Rico National Guard Institutional Trust (FIGNA) : Puerto Rico National Guard Service members can voluntarily contribute $5 per month to FIGNA that will authorize certain benefits and services for the Service member and their Family.
 Service members who contribute will be eligible for:

 In addition, FIGNA operates 10 National Guard Exchange stores located throughout Puerto Rico for Service members, Veterans and their Families.
 For more information, please email firstname.lastname@example.org or call 787-253-4040 extensions 4011, 4008, or 4005.

 Puerto Rico National Guard Retired Service Member Annuity Until Age 60: Retired Puerto Rico National Guard Service members between the ages of 55 and 59 can receive a $175 per month annuity payment.